Lebanon's crisis deepens as presidential vote collapses | Politics

 Hezbollah lawmaker Hussein al-Haj Hassan said the group was ready for dialogue but sticking by Frangieh, a friend of Syrian President Bashar al-Assad.
 George Adwan, a Christian lawmaker with the anti-Hezbollah Lebanese Forces party, said the vote was "a major victory" because it showed Azour close to 65 votes.

-between Saudi Arabia and Iran could play out in Lebanon, but say they have not yet sensed pressure as other issues - including the Yemen war - take precedence.

 A newly-appointed French envoy is expected in Beirut next week in a mediation effort.
+Washington is concerned by the stalemate and wants to see a president elected who can unlock IMF support for Lebanon, but it is up to the country's leaders to resolve the crisis, U.S. State Department spokesperson Matthew Miller said.

+"We believe that Lebanon's leaders and their elites must stop putting their own interests and ambitions above the people of their country," Miller said at a press briefing.
 SECTARIAN TENSIONS

 Hezbollah, designated a terrorist group by the United States, unleashed fierce rhetoric against Azour, describing him as a candidate of confrontation.
 Lebanon's Shi'ite Mufti Sheikh Ahmad Qabalan dialled up the attacks without naming Azour, accusing him of being backed by Israel and saying "a president with an American stamp will not be allowed".